 There is no guaranteed questions bank for the interview process.
-Yet, some selected interview questions and answer for students give them a scope for preparation.
+Yet, some selected interview questions and answers for students give them a scope for preparation.
 However, you still have a lot to pay.
 Interviews as a student or recent student are unique because they do not often have work experience as other job seekers.
-Students should pay attention on the behavioral questions.
+Students should pay attention to the behavioral questions.
 The key to impressing an employer is to prepare and determine your own unique situational skills.

 Read below for information on the types of student interview questions and suggestions for answering those questions.
 Also review job interview questions that employers typically ask high school students, college students, and graduates to seek part-time, summer, and full-time entry-level jobs.
 There are sample answers for each of the interview questions.

 interview questions for students